University of Texas Longhorn Band: Big Bertha

 The band features Big Bertha, which is considered to be one of the world's largest bass drums.
 The drum is managed by the Bertha Crew, sometimes called "drum wranglers".
 The crew moves the drum around the field during performances, and twirls it when the team scores.
 Big Bertha was nicknamed the "Sweetheart of the Longhorn Band" when it arrived at The University of Texas campus in 1955.
 In 1955, the director of the Longhorn Band was Colonel D. Harold Byrd who purchased Big Bertha from the University of Chicago, then for only one dollar.
 Big Bertha performs in the traditional Longhorn Band pregame show performed before kickoff at every home game.
 She also performs in 'Script Texas', another LHB traditional show.
 She makes appearances at other events, such as appearing outside Gregory Gymnasium before volleyball games.

 The drum was retired on October 15, 2022, after 100 years of service, making its last appearance during the halftime show in the football game with the Iowa State Cyclones alongside its replacement, Big Bertha II.
 The new drum measures 9.5 ft in diameter, making it the largest bass drum in the world.

 Cowbells

 During football games, members of the Longhorn Band shake cowbells to create noise in the stadium while the opposing team has the ball.
 The bells are rung only after the opposing team snaps the ball or in conjunction with drum cadences.
 When the opposing team is in the "red zone", the drumline will, at times, call a cadence that simply calls for the band to create as much noise as possible with the cowbells.

 Travel Band

 While the entire band traditionally travels to all in-state football games and bowl games, a smaller travel band composed mainly of section leaders is taken to out-of-state games.

 Traditions

-The University of Texas and Longhorn Band are rooted in countless traditions and historic events.
-High standards of achievement are at the foundation of these institutions.
-The most important and lasting of all band traditions are the ever-present pride and spirit.
-Longhorn Band, the largest organization on The University of Texas campus, is the backbone of school spirit on campus.
-They take the initiative at pep rallies and games in firing up Texas fans with their favorite yells, and generally add to the excitement that is so characteristic of Texas sporting events.
-Below are a few of examples of these Longhorn Band and University of Texas traditions.
+The Longhorn Band is the largest organization on The University of Texas campus, and is associated with numerous traditional events.